astro-data/nist_atomic_lines_package/README.md

 NIST atomic line package serves for obtaining atomic lines from the NIST catalog and analyzing spectra using atomic lines from the NIST catalog.

-The package contains following tools:
+The package contains following folders:
-- nist_library
+- /nist_library/
-- create_line_list
+- /create_line_list/
-- search_lines
+- /search_lines/
-- wis_man_list
+- /wis_man_list/
-- analyze_spectra
+- /analyze_spectra/

 # nist_library

+This folder contains:
+- creating_nist_lib.py
+-

 The script creating_nist_lib.py creates library of all lines (with Relative Intensity) that exist in NIST database.